 - Consent Frequency: Most states do not require consent before each visit and many are not explicit about frequency of consent.
 Annual consent is typically recommended.

-- Consent Protocol and Documentation: It is recommended that you have a written process (by whom and when) and protocol (with script) developed that is considered standard operating procedure.
+- Consent Protocol and Documentation: It is recommended that you have a written process (by whom, when/frequency) and protocol (script for initial consent and for annual) developed that is considered standard operating procedure.
 Date the protocol and include a revision date each time it is revised.
+We recommend reviewing annually and revising as needed.
 Once that is in place, you just need to document in the medical record that your consent process/protocol (include the version date) was used and that the patient provided consent.
+Click HERE to learn more about best practices for documentation.

 Resources